The sky was black and the air was cold.

 Looks like Elfisio didn’t win their favor after all.

-Yorrin felt a gently tap on his back.
+Yorrin felt a gentle tap on his back.
 Prudence had signaled the others.
 That meant he had a few minutes at most before things got very loud very quickly.

 He slid his knife back between the slats.
 Prying open the shutters without making a sound was a delicate process.
 Yorrin risked a little noise—he expected that the chanting would drown it out.
 Soon he had the window open.
 He pulled himself back up onto the roof, signaled to Prudence, then shifted around so that he could climb through the window feet first.